rossmeissl/bernsandblaise/_includes/lodging.md

 : Steps away from Mount Cinnamon is the mid-range [Blue Horizons Garden Resort](https://www.grenadabluehorizons.com/en-us).
 We don't have a block rate here (yet) but the prices are reasonable without one.

 Radisson
-: We also have a block rate available at the [Radisson Grenada Beach Resort](https://www.radisson.com/st-georges-hotel-gd/grdgrgr) which is a bigger and more affordable option.
-Call (800) 333-3333 or [book online](https://www.radisson.com) using promotional code **1903HUDD** under the "More Search Options" section.
-Note that this block has a cutoff date of **Tuesday, Feb 12, 2019**.
+: We also will shortly have a block rate available at the [Radisson Grenada Beach Resort](https://www.radisson.com/st-georges-hotel-gd/grdgrgr) which is a bigger and more affordable option. <!-- Call (800) 333-3333 or [book online](https://www.radisson.com) using promotional code **1903HUDD** under the "More Search Options" section.
+Note that this block has a cutoff date of **Tuesday, Feb 12, 2019**.-->

 Airbnb
 : There is a thriving Airbnb scene throughout the Caribbean.
-Some units even include housekeeping and a cook!
 Check out the [listings](https://www.airbnb.com/s/Grand-Anse-Beach--Grenada) for more info.